Toilet-Bound Hanako-kun: Antagonists

 A second-year student at Kamome Academy and a member of the Broadcasting Club.
 He is often seen trying to win Sakura's affection but to no avail.
 Though not bound to Tsukasa, Natsuhiko helps in Tsukasa's schemes.
+In chapter 104 of the manga it is revealed that the blood flowing through his veins is extremely toxic to supernatural beings.